 The Project

-The Potomac River Tunnel (PRT) is the next major phase of the DC Clean Rivers Project.
-The project consists of a large-diameter deep sewer tunnel, diversion facilities, drop shafts, and support structures to capture flows from existing combined sewer overflows (CSOs) along the Potomac River and convey them to the Blue Plains Advanced Wastewater Treatment Plant for treatment.
+The Potomac River Tunnel (PRT) marks the next major phase of the DC Clean Rivers Project.
+This phase includes constructing a large-diameter deep sewer tunnel, along with diversion facilities, drop shafts, and support structures.
+These components capture flows from existing combined sewer overflows (CSOs) along the Potomac River and convey them to the Blue Plains Advanced Wastewater Treatment Plant for treatment.

 The Challenge

-The project team was excavating to create eight shafts, which will be formed into outfall locations on the river.
-They needed to excavate large amounts of muck and spoil at a depth of around 20 metres, before further excavating a layer of hard rock below that.
+The project team excavated eight shafts to create outfall locations on the river.
+They removed large amounts of muck and spoil at depths of around 20 metres, then continued to excavate through a hard rock layer below.

 The Solution

-Conquip manufactured two, 12,000-litre capacity BulkX along with a customised gantry for the muck to be discharged directly into waiting trucks to take away.
+Conquip manufactured two 12,000-litre capacity BulkX units and provided a customised gantry that allowed muck to discharge directly into waiting trucks.

-The solution has given this project a large capacity, reliable, robust muck away method.
-The BulkX has increased the rate of excavation and removal of materials from the project site, while improving safety and removing people-plant interface risks.
+This solution gave the project a high-capacity, reliable, and robust method for muck removal.
+The BulkX units increased the excavation and material removal rate while improving safety and eliminating people-plant interface risks.

 Results

-Conquip’s BulkX sped up the excavation process and reduced project dig times significantly.
+Conquip’s BulkX significantly accelerated the excavation process and reduced project dig times.

 Project feedback